goblimey/learn-unix/README.md

 Learn is a Computer-Based Teaching tool that gives basic training in using UNIX and Linux.
-It was written in the nineteen seventies by Mike Lesk of AT&T Bell Laboratories with some contributions from Brian Kernighan.
+It was written in the nineteen seventies at AT&T Bell Laboratories by Mike Lesk with some contributions from Brian Kernighan.

 Learn teaches basic UNIX commands.
 It does so by driving the student through a series of lessons each of which involves using commands